desantir/DMXStudio/README.txt

 DMXStudio DMX Controller

+See details in the wiki https://github.com/desantir/DMXStudio/wiki

 Target environment:

-- Windows 10 (only tested 32 bit)
+- Tested with Windows 10 32 bit

 Build Environment:

-- Microsoft Visual Studio 2017
+- Microsoft Visual Studio 2015 or 17

 To use this you will need one or more of the following: